The Richie Allen Show

-The Richie Allen Show is a UK-based digital radio show and podcast hosted by Irish radio broadcaster and journalist Richie Allen, and broadcast from Salford, Greater Manchester.
-The show started in September 2014 and currently broadcasts four days a week: Monday to Thursday.
+The Richie Allen Show is a UK-based digital radio show and podcast hosted by Irish radio broadcaster and content creator Richie Allen, and broadcast from Salford, Greater Manchester.
+The show started in September 2014 and is currently broadcast four days a week: Monday to Thursday.

 In 2019, after a number of Brexit Party MEPs appeared as guests in the show, anti-racist advocacy group Hope not Hate published a report on the far-right and antisemitic content of the show.
 This led to the Board of Deputies of British Jews issuing a statement against potential guests appearing on the show.

 Background

-Richie Allen is an Irish radio broadcaster and journalist.
-He began his career presenting late-night shows in Waterford, Ireland, where he later became the producer of the station's news show.
+Richie Allen is an Irish radio broadcaster and content creator.
+He began his career presenting late-night shows for a local radio station in Waterford, Ireland, where he later became the producer of the station's news show.
 Allen left Ireland to study TV and Radio at the University of Salford and later moved to Spain where he presented an evening show for Talk Radio Europe.
 In 2013, he relocated to London to present a daily television show for The People's Voice.
-A year later, following the closure of TPV, Allen moved back to Salford to present his current radio show.
+A year later, following the closure of TPV, Allen relocated to northwest England, having initially been offered a new role as a breakfast show presenter for an unnamed commercial radio station.
+However he later turned down the offer after being persuaded by David Icke to present his current show instead.
 He is also active on YouTube, and has been active on his current channel since 2018 (after his original channel was banned for policy violations).

 Richie Allen has been described by Hope not Hate as a "protégé of conspiracy theorist David Icke".
 The show (founded in 2014) "emerged from Icke's short-lived broadcast The People's Voice, and was for a time hosted on Icke's website".
+However Allen later rescinded the show's association with Icke and has since been operated independently by Allen himself.
 Hope not Hate have been described by Allen as "enemies of free speech" on his show.

 Allen rejects the far-right label, and says he is a Bolivarian socialist opposed to identity politics, who interviews the right-wing more than the left "because it balances the show".